ESMValGroup/ESMValTool/doc/sphinx/source/user_guide2/install.rst

 A conda package will be available after the release of ESMValTool 2.0.
-As conda has no support for beta releases, it is unlikely that conda packages for any of the pre-release versions will be provided
+As conda has no support for beta releases, it is unlikely that conda packages for any of the pre-release versions will be provided.

 Docker installation